Updated on

 Of course, it's important to look beyond the numbers and into specific reasons for rejected or partially delivered orders, especially if you're not doing contactless delivery and the customer is there to reject the goods in person.

-But with careful load planning and load checks in place, it's largely up to the driver to see that a package makes it to the customer's doorstep intact.
+But with careful load planning and load checks in place, it's largely up to the driver to ensure that a package arrives at the customer's doorstep intact.

 Customers don't like waiting for their orders past the ETA (estimated time of arrival) or delivery time slot, especially when you use a system that offers live vehicle tracking to customers at home.

-On-time delivery is a simple way to know if your buyers are getting their packages on time.
-The beauty of this metric is that you get to define "on-time" and set your own number on it.
+On-time delivery is a simple way to determine whether your buyers get their packages on time.
+The beauty of this metric is that you define "on time" and set your own number for it.

-Total time spent delivering and collecting orders is not telling by itself unless you put it into perspective.
-When you can see hours of service (HOS) for several drivers you can compare and reward efficient team members.
+The total time spent delivering and collecting orders is not telling by itself unless you put it into perspective.
+When you can see hours of service (HOS) for several drivers, you can compare and reward efficient team members.

 The reason total time spent is possible to calculate in the first place is thanks to delivery management systems that feature a mobile app for the driver.

-As soon as the driver logs in and starts their first route for the day, the manager can see their activity in real-time and get in touch with the driver via the app.
+When the driver logs in and starts their first route for the day, the manager can see their activity in real-time and contact the driver via the app.
 Having a clear driver time record is a must for efficient logistics operations.

-Total mileage is another metric that is best viewed in perspective.
-By benchmarking total time spent vs total mileage you can identify patterns in over/underperformance in drivers or see who's been ignoring the speed limit.
+Total mileage is another metric best viewed in perspective.
+By benchmarking total time spent vs. total mileage, you can identify patterns in driver over/underperformance or see who's been ignoring the speed limit.

 Even more so, mileage translates into fuel costs, which means keeping track of it is important and needs to be done continuously.